-If you are locked out of your room, a temporary key/card (called a loan key) may be issued according to the following directions:
+If you are locked out of your room, a temporary key (called a loan key) may be issued according to the following directions:

-2. To check out a key/card, you must be able to present a valid photo ID or answer security questions.
+- To check out a key, you must be able to present a valid photo ID or answer security questions.

-3. These desks are open 24 hours a day.
+These desks are open 24 hours a day.
 However, from time to time, the staff working the desk must leave the desk area to accomplish work related tasks.
 If the desk staff member is not available when you return the loan key/card, please wait at the desk for his/her return.
-During winter break and transitional times between terms, please follow the posted signs to get a loan key/card.

 Loan Key Building Security